Skip to content

 Free and open year-round, dawn to dusk.

 Take a unique audiovisual tour of West Point Foundry Preserve — for optimal enjoyment, bring your headphones to listen when you’re on-site.
 And for more information about the foundry, visit the Putnam History Museum at 63 Chestnut Street, a short walk from the preserve.
-A permanent installation about the ironworks features artifacts, documents and art.
+A permanent installation about the ironworks features artifacts, documents, and art.

 HEALTH AND SAFETY

 The health and safety of park visitors remains one of our top priorities.
-In light of the ongoing COVID-19 endemic, all special events and group outings must be pre-approved.
+All special events and group outings must be pre-approved.
 To coordinate one, please fill out this form and email Anthony Coneski.

 Thanks for doing your part to protect yourself and others so we can continue to make Scenic Hudson parks and preserves available for all.